-- If a student does not complete a task on the due date their final assessment task will be reduced by 10% of the total possible mark for each day the submission is delayed.
-This applies for up to 3 days after which a zero mark is awarded. - If a student has a valid reason for a late submission or absence from an assessment task then they may submit a 'Request for Consideration' form accompanied by a Doctor's certificate or parent explanation.
-This will be reviewed by the Deputy Principal and a revised mark awarded if the appeal is successful. - The forms should be presented as soon as the need is determined.
+If a student does not complete a task on the due date, their final assessment task will be reduced by

+- 10% of the total possible mark for each day the submission is delayed.
+This applies for up to 3 days, after which, a mark of zero will be awarded. - If a student has a valid reason for a late submission or absence from an assessment task, then they may submit a 'Request for Consideration' form accompanied by a Doctor's certificate or parent explanation.
+This will be reviewed by the Head Teacher and a revised mark awarded if the appeal is successful.
+The student will still need to complete the task. - The forms should be presented to the class teacher as soon as the need is determined.
 This may occur prior to the submission date or on the first available occasion after returning to school.
 Documentation to support the request should be attached to the form.
-It should not be assumed that the request will be successful
+It should not be assumed that the request will be successful.
+The Head Teacher of the course will notify the student the outcome of the Request for Consideration.

-4. Year 10
+4. Year 10 ONLY N Determinations